zoldur/AdultChain/README.md

 systemctl stop AdultChain #To stop AdultChain service
 systemctl is-enabled AdultChain #To check if AdultChain service is enabled on boot
 ```
 ***

+## Masternode update:

+If you were running Adult Chain v.1.2.1, simply running the installer will update it to version 1.2.2.
+***

 ## Donations